Individual

 Jim works with clients to create an environment of warmth, openness, and empathy.
 His approach is humanistic, exploratory, and practical.
 He enjoys working together to explore emotions and key life experiences and uncover and challenge thoughts, actions, or beliefs that may no longer be effective.
 He believes that awareness opens the door to change, and that the answers to feeling better may already be within you, waiting to emerge.
 He enjoys working with people to reduce distress, overcome obstacles, and achieve their goals.

-Jim Ming, LPC-Associate, has a Master’s in Clinical Mental Health Counseling from Tarleton State ...
+Jim Ming, LPC, has a Master’s in Clinical Mental Health Counseling from Tarleton State University...
 Read More

-Born and raised in Dallas, Texas, Claire completed her undergraduate degree at The University of Alabama before returning to Texas to earn her Master of Science from Texas Wesleyan University.
-Driven by a deep sense of empathy and compassion, she chose to pursue therapy as a career to guide others on their healing journey.
+Born and raised in Dallas, Claire completed her undergraduate degree at The University of Alabama before earning her Master of Science from Texas Wesleyan University.
+Guided by a deep belief in the power of healing through connection, she chose the counseling profession to help individuals and couples understand themselves more fully and move toward relationships that feel secure, supportive, and genuinely meaningful.

-Philip Valentinetti knows that you’re here because you want to feel differently.
-Unexpected events, relationship challenges, and traumas from the past collectively drain your mental and emotional resources.
+Philip Valentinetti knows that you’re here because you want to feel different.
+Unexpected events, relationship challenges, and daily stressors collectively drain your mental and emotional resources.
 He understands how often life feels overwhelming.
 With a passion for helping clients find their voice, Philip creates a safe and collaborative environment for you to explore your experiences, thoughts, and emotions without judgment.

-Philip specializes in treating anxiety in relationships, lack of direction, self-confidence, emotional dysregulation, substance abuse, and suicidal ideation.
-To get to the core of the matter, he integrates gestalt, emotion-focused, and ACT approaches to find the experiences and habitual patterns that get in your way and keep you feeling the way you do.
+Philip specializes in treating anxiety, conflict avoidance, people pleasing, and difficulty expressing what you want; as well as LGBTQ+ issues, trauma, grief, and thoughts of suicide.
+To get to the core of the matter, he integrates Gestalt Therapy, EMDR, and ACT approaches to find the unresolved experiences and habitual patterns that get in your way and keep you feeling the way you do.
 Philip will create a customized treatment plan to not only help you discover the root of the problem, but also take actionable steps to become who you want to be.

 Philip has worn many hats in many places to become the person he is today.
 Born and raised in Coppell, TX, he relocated to New York City to complete his Bachelor of Arts in Linguistics from New York University.
 Careers in yoga teaching, restaurant management, and massage therapy have taken Philip to unexpected places.
-Through these experiences he developed an adaptive, open-minded, and open-hearted approach to meeting people where they are.
 Having returned to DFW with a lot of life experience under his belt, Philip completed his Master of Science in Clinical Mental Health Counseling from Texas Woman’s University.
 A lifelong learner, he is currently pursuing advanced training at the Gestalt Institute of the Rockies.

 Philip loves a challenge!
 From board games to kickball, when he’s not at Lifeologie, he enjoys seeking out friendly competition with family, friends, and within the community.
 Always interested in exploring new worlds, Philip is equally at home curling up with a fantasy novel or backpacking through foreign countries.
-He’s especially fond of the unexpected encounters you can find while staying at hostels.
 In his down time, you may often find Philip daydreaming about where the next adventure will lead!

-Philip Valentinetti knows that you’re here because you want to feel differently.
-Unexpected event...
+Philip Valentinetti knows that you’re here because you want to feel different.
+Unexpected events,...
 Read More

 Christian has a passion for helping adolescents and adults navigate their way through trauma, grief, and mental health disorders.
 He has a strong drive to ensure that any client working with him feels heard, cared for, understood, and safe.
 This starts with a therapeutic environment that provides empathy and safety.
 Christian’s existential style of counseling helps him to approach whatever problems are presented by the client with a calm, supportive, and philosophical outlook.
 Christian strives to help adults find purpose, strengthen their core identity, develop self-confidence and self-control, and reframe past trauma so that it no longer pulls the strings.
 As a Master’s-level intern, Christian has experience with and can work with a series of presenting problems including trauma, grief, depression, OCD, phobias, personality disorders, anxiety, ADHD, couple’s counseling, self-harm interventions, DBT, and anger management.